tetris245/ULTRAbc/README.md

   - bcr option is now related to the original Chinese BC Responsive mod
   - you need to use the rsp option for the Responsive mod
 * Fixed desperateness issue in diaper script + removed parts not used by UBC
-* Fixed vulnerability issue in diaper command
+* Fixed vulnerability issue in diaper command (thanks to Sidsel)